SamHas7Friends

-Sam Has 7 Friends is a 2006 series drama created, produced, and funded by the production company Big Fantastic and subsequently bought and distributed by the studio Vuguru.
+Sam Has 7 Friends is a 2006 drama web series created, produced, and funded by the production company Big Fantastic and subsequently bought and distributed by the studio Vuguru.
 The series appeared on YouTube, Revver, iTunes and its own web site.
-The show revolved around its tagline, "Samantha Breslow has seven friends.
+The show revolves around its tagline, "Samantha Breslow has seven friends.
 On December 15, 2006, one of them will kill her," with each episode bringing Sam one day closer to her death.

 History

 The series was created as an experiment by a group of young Los Angeles-based filmmakers – Douglas Cheney, Chris Hampel, Chris McCaleb, Ryan Wise, and producer Marqus Blakely – in their spare time.
 The project was on a budget of $50,000.
-Chris Hampel and Chris McCaleb were also working on Michael Mann's film Miami Vice, Hampel as Mann's assistant, McCaleb as an assistant editor.
+Chris Hampel and Chris McCaleb were also working on Michael Mann's film Miami Vice, with Hampel as Mann's assistant, and McCaleb as an assistant editor.

-The group formed a production company called Big Fantastic and set about creating a series of webisodes.
-The producers believed there was an untapped market for people with short attention spans, or office workers with only sporadic free time, who would watch a short-form scripted, serialized drama.
-The series was distributed for free on YouTube, Revver, iTunes and its own site, samhas7friends.com.
-The series was produced with no business model, and only minimal support from advertising via post-roll Revver ads.
-Since the demise of Revver, all episodes and related content was moved over to Blip.TV which provided revenue to the producers by pre-roll ads until its demise in 2015.
+The group eventually formed a production company called Big Fantastic and set about creating a series of webisodes.
+The producers believed there was an untapped market for people with short attention spans, or office workers with only sporadic free time, who could watch a short-form, scripted, and highly serialized drama.
+When the series launched, it was distributed for free on YouTube, Revver, iTunes and its own site, samhas7friends.com.
+The series was produced with little to no business model, with minimal support from advertising via Revver.
+Since the site's shutdown, all episodes and related content were moved over to Blip.TV which provided revenue to the producers by pre-roll ads until it eventually closed in 2015.

 Story

 Sam Has 7 Friends is variously described as a soap opera or murder mystery.
 The story follows an attractive cast of young actors around LA with the knowledge, throughout the series, that one of them is going to kill Samantha Breslow, an aspiring actress.

 The seven "friends" that appear in the series opening credits are Sam's boyfriend Patrick, her ex-boyfriend Willie, her best friend Dani, Dani's boyfriend Chivo, her neighbor Scott, Patrick's other girlfriend Vera, and Sam's agent Roman.

-The characters get in various fights with each other over the course of the 80 episodes.
-With webisodes of only 90 seconds a piece, each episode focused on the most interesting minute and a half of the characters' days.
+The characters get in various fights with each other over the course of the webseries' 80-episode run.
+With each webisode only lasting 90 seconds (1 minute and 30 seconds), each episode focuses on the most interesting minute and a half of the characters' days.